tobi-wan-kenobi/bumblebee-status/docs/modules.rst

 Displays the VPN profile that is currently in use.

     Left click opens a popup menu that lists all available VPN profiles and allows to establish a VPN connection using that profile.

     Prerequisites:
          * tk python library (usually python-tk or python3-tk, depending on your distribution)
          * nmcli needs to be installed and configured properly.
            To quickly test, whether nmcli is working correctly, type 'nmcli -g NAME,TYPE,DEVICE con' which lists all the connection profiles that are configured.
 Make sure that your VPN profile is in that list!

            e.g: to import a openvpn profile via nmcli:
            `sudo nmcli connection import type openvpn file </path/to/your/openvpn/profile.ovpn>`

+contributed by `bbernhard <https://github.com/bbernhard>`_ - many thanks!

 watson
 ~~~~~~